Default looms: Sh Rashid asks PM to allow resumption of rail operation

 LAHORE: Railways Minister Sheikh Rashid on Saturday appealed to Prime Minister Imran Khan to allow resumption of rail operations ahead of Eid, saying that delays may result in a worsening of the economic crisis.

-While addressing a press conference at Railways Headquarters in Lahore, the federal minister noted that railway services are being restored all around the world, reported Geo News.
+Addressing a press conference at the Railways Headquarters in Lahore, the federal minister noted that railway services are being restored all around the world, reported Geo News.
 If no decision is taken by the incumbent govt in the coming week, the Railways authorities will not be able to control the rush at railway stations across the country ahead of Eid, he warned.

 "People have made advance bookings worth Rs240 million because of Eidul Fitr and are constantly asking us to resume train services," the minister said, adding that after the coming week, Railways will have to return payments even though it is already in severe crisis and a default would be unbearable for the institution.